 - Shichimi powder (optional for spice)

-Now, the sauce is totally optional, but I highly suggest making it.
+The sauce is totally optional, but I highly suggest making it.
 It not only adds a ton of flavor to the fried squash, but it also creates the perfect balance of sweet, salty, nutty, and earthy notes.

 How to Make Fried Squash

-Now, I know you don't want to wait any longer to find out how to make this fried butternut squash recipe, so let's get down to the nitty-gritty cooking details.
+Anyway, I know you don't want to wait any longer to find out how to make this fried butternut squash recipe, so let's get down to the nitty-gritty cooking details.

 Step 1: Prepping the Squash